atomazu/atomazu.org/README.md

 # blog.atomazu.org

 This repository contains the source code for my personal website and blog hosted at [blog.atomazu.org](https://blog.atomazu.org).

-Note that the blog is only online when my host PC is running.
+#### Note that the blog is only online when my personal computer is running, I'm planning no hosting it somewhere else (but ssl is a nightmare).

 > This README is up to date as of [5c77349](https://github.com/atomazu/atomazu.org/commit/5c773492d07a99ae2e5c6ca51aa6c978efe3a768).